“Taking action polishes our will.” DawnSeeker

 Turns out this new trim contained elements that changed my own horses for the better, as well as the other horses in my horseshoeing and hoofcare clientele.

-A miracle in itself!
+A blessing and a miracle in itself!

 And now I know: Sometimes, we need to pray with someone else!